 Streets near Tach Kaouli Palace

-The development of Khiva followed that of Samarkand and Bukhara and its monuments were influenced by those existing there.
+The existing monuments of Khiva were generally built after those of Samarkand and Bukhara and their design was influenced by those existing there.
 The very tall minaret built for Islam Khodja Medrese was a sort of local response to Bukhara's Kalon minaret.
 Together with the adjoining medrese it can be regarded as the last monument of the Khanate because it was built in 1910.

 It is difficult to summarize the personality of Mahmoud Pakhlavan; he was a Persian Sufi teacher, but also a gymnast and a wrestler known for his strength as the Hercules of Asia.
 He is attributed the following verse: "Learn modesty, if you desire knowledge" which is recited at meetings of Varzesh-e Pahlavani (Sport of the Heroes), which is still popular in Iran.

 Both inside the dome and in the courts leading to it there are always swarms of blind practitioners of the "memoria technica" who know the Koran by heart from frequent repetition, and are ever reciting passages from it.
 Vambery